kodeFant/driftercode.com/content/blog/hundred-days-of-haskell-day-one/index.md

 }
 ---

-During the last couple of years, I have taught myself a fair bit of programming languages like JavaScript, PHP, TypeScript, Elm, Dart, Elixir and some Python and Java.
+During the last couple of years, I have taught myself a fair share of programming languages like JavaScript, PHP, TypeScript, Elm, Dart, Elixir and some Python and Java.

 Elm, a language written in Haskell, has become my favorite language so far.
 It made me appreciate functional programming and strict static typing.
-I even found the quality of my JavaScript code improving (at least in my opinion 😄).
+I even found the quality of my JavaScript code improving.

 I recently learned Elixir and Phoenix for doing FP on the server and made a pet project with it.
 It was a great experience, but I still find myself missing the strict compiler guarantees.
 I tried the Elixir Dialyzer for typings.
 It's good, but it is not as bullet proof as Elm and Haskell types.